HaiqiFang/haiqifang.github.io/_pages/about.md

 ## The near-resonance liquid sloshing under surge exciation

 This study focuses on liquid sloshing near secondary resonance.
 We formulated a new closed-form analytical solution to study the difference of wave dynamics on the sup- and sub-sides of the secondary resonance.
 We discovered a phase transition as the exciation frequency exceeds the resonance point, and the corresponding physical mechanism has been demonstrated, where the second-order free surface waves dominates the process.
-A series of experiments were conducted to support the findings of the theory.
+Following experiments support the findings, revealing the influence of the different behaviors on breaking patterns, and the dependence of the breaking point on the external excitation amplitude.

 <div style="display: flex; justify-content: left;">
   <img src="./images/vedio2.gif" alt="Image 3" style="width: 1000px;">